Crime Stats and Clery Compliance

 The Clery Act

-The Clery Act was signed into law in 1990 as the Crime Awareness and Campus Security Act of 1990.
+The Clery Act was signed into law in 1990 as the Crime Awareness and Campus Safety Act of 1990.
 Amendments to the Act in 1998 renamed it in memory of Jeanne Clery, who was murdered at Lehigh University in 1986.
-The law was supported by Jeanne's parents, Howard & Connie Clery, who also founded the non-profit Security On Campus, Inc. in 1987.
+The law was supported by Jeanne's parents, Howard & Connie Clery, who also founded the non-profit Security On Campus, Inc. in 1987, which is now known as the Clery Center.

 Daily Crime and Fire Log

-Campus Security maintains a combined Daily Crime Log and Fire Log of all incidents reported to Campus Security.
-The logs include all crimes, fire-related incidents, and other serious incidents that occur on campus, including non-campus buildings or properties, on public property or within the college's jurisdiction of crimes reported to Elizabethtown College by area police.
+Campus Safety maintains a combined Daily Crime Log and Fire Log of all crimes, fire-related incidents, and other serious incidents that occur on campus and have been reported to Elizabethtown College Department of Campus Safety.
 The daily crime and fire log includes the date and time the report was received, the date and time the incident occurred, the nature of the offense, the location of the offense and disposition if available.
-The log can be viewed at the Campus Security Office during regular business hours (8am-5pm Monday through Friday, except Holidays), 605 South Mount Joy Street.
+The log can be viewed at the Campus Safety Office during regular business hours (8am-5pm Monday through Friday, except Holidays), 605 South Mount Joy Street or anytime online by clicking here.